 4% are enrolled for professional development and/or personal growth

-Marylhurst's international students represent 13 countries.
-The countries most represented are Canada, Japan, Thailand, Mexico and Taiwan.
+Marylhurst's international students represent 10 countries.
+The countries most represented are Canada, Japan, South Korea and Mexico.

 There are more than 9,000 Marylhurst University alumni, spanning the graduating classes of 1927 through today.